White Sox's Yoan Moncada: Returns to lineup

-Moncada went 2-for-5 with an RBI and a run scored in Tuesday's 5-4 loss to the Pirates.
+Moncada returned to the lineup and went 1-for-6 with a run scored in Saturday's 14-0 win over the Tigers.

-Moncada was given a two-day break, having sat out Sunday before Monday's off-day.
-He recently acknowledged a lack of energy as the result of a bout with COVID-19 earlier this summer, which could be a contributing factor to his slash of .243/.335/.397, down nearly 200 points in OPS from his breakout 2019 campaign.
+Moncada was given a two-day break before returning to the lineup Saturday: the team's off-day Thursday and a rest day Friday.
+It was a break for a player that indicated feeling a lack of energy at times this season due to a bout with COVID-19.
+The White Sox don't have any more scheduled days off through the end of the season.

 More News